Explore the loop trail on this local treasure and vibrant working farm, taking in the surrounding woodlands, fields, and wetlands.

 Dover, MA 02030

 From I-95/Rt.
-128: take Exit 16B (109 West).
+128: Exit 31B onto Rt.
+109 West.
 Follow for less than 1 mile and take a right on Dover Rd.
 Follow for 2.5 miles.
 Take left into farm immediately after big gray barn.
 Farm office is on ground floor, underneath barn.

 From Medfield Center: Take Rt.
 109 east, take left onto Hartford St. Follow for 1.5 mi. and take left onto Walpole St. Follow for 0.75 mi. and take right onto Powisset St. After 0.25 mi., take right immediately before big gray barn.
 Farm office is on ground floor, underneath barn.